Sai-002002/Motion-Panning-Directed-Graph--TestCase/README.md

-This is code to to solve pyramid problem
+This is code to to solve pyramid problem.
 You will be given a triangle input (which is a directed graph) and you need to find the path that provides the maximum possible sum of the numbers per the given rules below:
 1. You will start from the top and move downwards to the last possible node.